paesanilab/MB-Fit/qm_mb_energy_calculator/README.md

 ```

 ## Database usage:
 We assume that you have created a `settings.ini` with the specified settings, as well as a `.xyz` input file.
+At the bare minimum, we ask that all values in [molecule] to be defined.
 First, run `python database_initializer.py` on the directory where your `settings.ini` is, which should be your working directory.
 Once completed, run `python database_filler.py` on the same directory.
 You may need `psi4` when running this script.